stephenhouser/Overnight-Sensations/README.md

 ![Cabinet Drawing](/floorstanding/assets/cabinet-drawing.png?raw=true)

 My crossover PCB is for the HiVi T20 tweeter.
 You can use the same PCB, just substitute the different value components.

+**NOTE**: Don't use this crossover.
+I'm working on a new one with much thicker traces that will work across all the Overnight Sensations speakers.

 ## Center MMTM